 Measuring the Impact of Regulation on Direct Criminal Cryptocurrency Payments

 This research is the first major quantitative effort to measure the level of criminal activity to definitively characterize criminal bitcoin payments.
 CipherTrace Cryptocurrency Intelligence analyzed 45 million transactions at the 20 top cryptocurrency exchanges globally.
 These transactions were identified as criminal if they came directly—one degree of separation—from a criminal source.
-The study defined ‘criminal sources’ as dark market site, extortion, malware, mixer/tumbler/money laundering site, ransomware, and terrorist financing that CipherTrace has been able to identify and validate as of 9/29/2018.
+The study defined ‘criminal sources’ as A Dark Market is a commercial website that operates via dark...
+More site, extortion, malware, mixer/tumbler/money laundering site, A type of malicious program that is designed to encrypt a sy...
+More, and terrorist financing that CipherTrace has been able to identify and validate as of 9/29/2018.

 Metrics for Defining Weak AML

 CipherTrace researchers used the US Department of State Bureau for International Narcotics and Law Enforcement Affairs Money Laundering and Financial Crimes Country Database1 as the source data for determining if the exchanges were located in countries with weak anti-money laundering regulation or not.
 This comprehensive database includes reports on anti-money laundering and financial prudence in 212 countries.
 Referencing the US State Department data, CipherTrace determined that 79 countries have weak AML regimes because they haven’t implemented one or more of the following controls: